Kodikuthimala

-Kodikuthimala, also known as the Ooty of Malappuram and Mini Ooty is a hill station in Vettathur and Thazhekode villages, in Kerala, India.
+Kodikuthimala, also known as the Ooty of Malappuram and Mini Ooty is a hill station in amminikkad and Thazhekode villages, in Kerala, India.
 At a height of 540 m above sea level, it is the highest peak in Amminikkadan hills.

 The British hoisted their flag on this hilltop during a survey, thus getting the name Kodikuthimala.
 Around 70 acres of land in this area is earmarked by the Tourism Department for various projects.
 Kodikuthimala, at an altitude of 1,713-ft above sea level, has a watch tower that is visited by tourists because of the vantage point it offers.

 It is located 9 km from Perintalmanna, 32 km from Malappuram, 66 km from Palakkad and 82 km from Calicut.